ShivamChavan01/DiceRoller/README.md

 ## Features
 - Users can specify the number of dice to roll.
 - When the "Roll Dice" button is clicked, the application generates random values for each dice roll.
-- The total sum of the dice rolls is displayed.
 - Corresponding SVG images of the dice faces are shown for each roll.

 ## Usage
 To use the dice roller:
-1. Open the `index.html` file in a web browser.
+1. Open the `index.html` file in a web browser. or visit https://shivamchavan01.github.io/DiceRoller/
 2. Enter the number of dice to roll.
 3. Click the "Roll Dice" button to generate the dice rolls and view the results.